 BUYING A PROPERTY

 Buying a property in Spain is relatively straightforward and will pose no problem as long as the correct steps are followed.
-Llidomar Properties offers a large property portfolios in Javea area, and we will happily guide you through the purchase process.
-If you do not already have a lawyer, it is recommended that you engage one to safeguard your interests throughout the purchase.
+Llidomar Properties offers a extensive portfolio of proprties in Javea area, and we will happily guide you through the purchase process.
+If you do not already have a lawyer, it is recommended that you use one to safeguard your interests throughout the purchase.

 The following is an approximate guide to the purchase process, although this may differ from time to time depending on the particular operation.